christroutner/benchmark-bch/docs/README.md

   - The wallet repeatedly tries to spend the same UTXO until it succeeds.
   - The time between each successful TX is measured and averaged across the 200 TXs.

 - `staged-token-test` is similar to the *node-test* but includes the sending of an SLP token.
-This test forces SLPDB to rapidly update its database for a specific token.
+This test forces an SLP indexer to rapidly update its database for a specific token.
 It's a test of the indexers ability to process sustained and rapid SLP transactions over a period of time.

+- `unstaged-token-test` is similar to the *indexer-test* but includes the sending of an SLP token.
+It tests the average time for an SLP indexer to analyze incoming transactions and update its database.

 ## CLI app commands
 - `create-wallet` - create a series of BCH wallets.
 The first wallet should be loaded with BCH.
 A second wallet should be created and loaded with tokens.
 Finally a third uut (unit under test) wallet should be created, which will be the one used in the actual test.